nxext/nx-extensions/packages/docs-docusaurus/docs/stencil/build.md

 | --configPath | string | "libs/**_projectname_**/stencil.config.ts" or "apps/**_projectname_**/stencil.config.ts" | relative from workspace root |

 You can define the path for the stencil.config.ts file like this:
-The configPath is set in the workspace.json/angular.json for each builder.
+The configPath is set in the workspace.json/angular.json for each executor.
 The default used path can be change there.

 Support for tests.
 For unit tests run: